 milk chocolate (which has cocoa butter and milk in the ingredients)

 compound chocolate (also known as, confectionery coating, Candy Melts, melting candy, almond bark, or fake chocolate) is made using palm kernel oil, or other vegetable oils instead of cocoa butter.
-The flavor is good but not quite and rich as pure chocolate, but if you enjoy eating it right out of the package you will like it in a homemade fudge recipe.
+The flavor is good but not quite as rich as pure chocolate, but if you enjoy eating it right out of the package you will like it in a homemade fudge recipe.

 so that it melts more quickly.
-The smaller the pieces the faster and more evenly it will melt.
+The smaller the pieces the faster and more evenly they will melt.

 candy melts wafers or pure chocolate callets

-- You can melt these whole or chop them up to make melting go more quickly.
+You can melt whole wafers or chop them up to make melting go more quickly.
 They will melt more quickly than chocolate chips.

-To make fudge with frosting, combine one container of store-bought frosting and chocolate chips (choose complementary flavors), melt on the stove-top of microwave, pour into a greased container, and let it set in the refrigerator.
+To make fudge with frosting, combine one container of store-bought frosting and chocolate chips (choose complementary flavors), melt on the stovetop of the microwave, pour into a greased container, and let it set in the refrigerator.
 That's it!

 Sweetened condensed milk, which is essentially the sugar syrup part of fudge-making in a can, is a great ingredient for making quick and easy fudge!
-You simply need to heat the condensed milk with finely chopped chocolate bars or chocolate chips on the stove-top or microwave, and add any flavoring or mix-ins you like.
+You simply need to heat the condensed milk with finely chopped chocolate bars or chocolate chips on the stovetop or microwave and add any flavoring or mix-ins you like.

-- The sugar not only adds sweetness to the condensed milk but it also helps to thicken it and to prolong the shelf life, keeping microorganisms from growing in it.
+The sugar not only adds sweetness to the condensed milk but also helps to thicken it and to prolong its shelf life, keeping microorganisms from growing in it.

-NO!
-Make sure to NOT interchange sweetened condensed milk (which is more of a sugar syrup) with evaporated milk (which does not have sugar added and has more water content).
-Some fudge recipe do use evaporated milk because it can be cooked to higher temperatures without curdling than regular milk and is a shelf-stable product, but recipes that use evaporated milk in place of regular milk are more likely to have more traditional candy-making steps (boiling the sugar and milk).
+Some fudge recipes do use evaporated milk because it can be cooked to higher temperatures without curdling than regular milk and is a shelf-stable product, but recipes that use evaporated milk in place of regular milk are more likely to have more traditional candy-making steps (boiling the sugar and milk).

 The two different types of canned milk are almost always on the grocery store shelf right next to each other, so be sure to choose the correct cans.

 With proper wrapping and care, your fudge can last for weeks, even months!
-Wrap fudge in wax paper and store in an air-tight container.
-A metal tin works the best to keep the air out and keep fudge fresh.
+Wrap the fudge in wax paper and store it in an air-tight container.
+A metal tin works best to keep the air out and keep fudge fresh.

 Fudge will stay fresh for at least 2 weeks and up to 6 months depending on how it is stored.
 Adding mix-ins like cookies and nuts will shorten the shelf life.
 Cookies will soften and nuts can get stale.

-Most of the fudge from each easy fudge recipe will keep for at least two weeks and up to 1 month if stored at room temperature in an air-tight container.
+Most of the fudge using our easy recipes will keep for at least two weeks and up to 1 month if stored at room temperature in an air-tight container.

 Yes.
 Fudge will keep for at least a month if stored in the refrigerator, although you will find the fudge dries out more quickly in the fridge.

-- Yes!
-If exposed to temperatures over 110 degrees F fudge will begin to melt.
+Yes!
+If exposed to temperatures over 110 degrees fudge will begin to melt.

-- I don't recommend sending fudge in the mail when the outdoor temperatures are over 85 degrees F. Remember that the fudge may sit on a very hot truck for hours before being delivered.
+It can.
+We don't recommend sending fudge in the mail when the outdoor temperatures are over 75 degrees F. Remember that the fudge may sit on a very hot truck for hours before being delivered.

-- If you are making an easy fudge recipe, it can be remelted.
+If you are making an easy fudge, it can be remelted.
 I've remelted fudge successfully as I have been experimenting with the correct quantities to add to the fudge.
 If your fudge is too soft, you can remelt it and add more melted chocolate.